CTBT/dotnet_basics_2/readme.md

 builder.Services.AddScoped<IPokemonService, ...
 ```

-Level 7 - ⭐⭐⭐⭐⭐⭐ Our application can now be tested without production data and has testable code.
+Level 8 - ⭐⭐⭐⭐⭐⭐⭐⭐ We learned how to use app configuration to configure our app for deployment environments

+## Task 9 Write a first test
+- Add a xunit test project for the PokemonLib and create a refrence to it
+- Add a first test

+Level 9 - ⭐⭐⭐⭐⭐⭐⭐⭐⭐ We learned how write and run tests for our code

-Further things to know (to be continued)
+# Further things to know (to be continued)
-- How to write unit and integration tests
+- How to use different testing strategies
-- How to export metrics, structured logs to external systems an how to work with them
+- How to observe our app with metrics and structured logs
 - How to persist external data in your system